We follow the guidelines set out in the National Curriculum Framework which focuses on: Reading, Writing, Grammar, Spoken language and Composition.

 Skills – children learn to write in different genres within these sessions.
 This includes identifying structural features of different text types and developing writers’ voice through the use of VCOP (Vocabulary, Conjunctions, Openers, Punctuation).
 GHaSP (Grammar, Handwriting and Spelling) elements are also taught in skills lessons and/or within discrete lessons.
 Children learn to apply these principles in all their written work.

 Handwriting - children learn and are then expected to apply correct letter formations and early joins by the end of Year 1.
 In Year 2, joined handwriting becomes the focus and most writing should be joined correctly and consistently across all written work.
 When this is evident, children are rewarded with a pencil of perfection.
 In KS2 children learn to join all of their handwriting and are expected to apply this to all written work.
 When this is achieved, a pen licence is awarded.
+We use the Nelson Handwriting scheme.

 Extended Writing- Children are given time to plan their writing which provides an opportunity to share ideas with their peers.
 There is a focus on verbalising ideas before writing and shared or modelled writing is included in this session.
 Children are encouraged to include RWI and curriculum spelling words in their plans, as well as that particular week’s grammar focus.
 Each week an opportunity is given for children to write independently for a sustained amount of time, appropriate to their age.
 Afterwards children are encouraged to independently edit and improve their work as well as responding to feedback from teachers and/or peers.